Mixon, Chubb, Dillon lead Week 11 fantasy football running back rankings

 I expect Mixon to score at least once and gain at least 120 yards from scrimmage in a Week 11 Bengals win.

 Nick Chubb missed the Cleveland Browns' Week 10 loss to the New England Patriots due to his placement on the reserve/COVID-19 list.
-Continue to monitor his status before the Browns' Week 11 game against the Detroit Lions.
-If cleared, Chubb is a must start RB1.
+He was activated from the list Friday and is a must start RB1 for the Browns' Week 11 game against the Detroit Lions.

 Chubb ran for 137 yards and two scores in Week 9.
 I expect another huge day from the Browns running back against the Lions.
 The Lions allowed the second-most fantasy points per game to running backs through 10 weeks.